Wagner Moura: Hollywood and directorial debut (2013–present)

-In 2020, he signed with WME and was part of the official jury of the Sundance Film Festival, voting in the international fiction category.
-Also at Sundance, he launched the Netflix drama Sergio, about Brazilian diplomat Sérgio Vieira de Mello, in which he is both the protagonist and producer.
+In 2020, he signed with WME.
+He was a part of the official international fiction jury of the Sundance Film Festival.
+He also produced and starred as the title character in the Netflix drama Sergio, about Brazilian diplomat Sérgio Vieira de Mello.

 In 2021, he joined the Academy of Motion Picture Arts and Sciences in Hollywood.
+He also directed two episodes of Narcos: Mexico's third season.